apache/kylin/docs/Operations/Migrate v0.6.x metadata to v0.7.md

-In v0.7, Kylin refactored the metadata structure, for the new features like inverted-index and streaming; If you have cube created with v0.6 and want to keep in v0.7, a migration is needed; Below is the steps;
+In v0.7, Kylin refactored the metadata structure, for the new features like inverted-index and streaming; If you have cube created with v0.6 and want to keep in v0.7, a migration is needed; (Please skip v0.7.1 as it has several compatible issues and the fix will be included in v0.7.2) Below is the steps;

 # Backup v0.6 metadata